 Total carbon emissions in tonnes(3)

-(1) The figures relate to the offices and related infrastructure at United Internet’s locations in Montabaur, Karlsruhe, Munich, and Vienna and to 1&1 Drillisch's locations in Maintal, Krefeld, Dresden, Nuremberg, Munich, and Münster, which are supplied directly by the utilities concerned.
-In addition, the United Internet locations in Düsseldorf and Hamburg are included as from 2019 onwards, and its Berlin location is included as from 2020.
-The figures for the 1&1 Drillisch companies also include electricity consumption by the 1&1 Drillisch data centers (this data has not been disclosed separately to date).
+(1) The figures relate to the offices and related infrastructure at United Internet’s locations in Montabaur, Karlsruhe, and Munich, which are supplied directly by the utilities concerned.
+They also include Vienna and the 1&1 AG locations in Maintal, Krefeld, Dresden, Nuremberg, Munich, and Münster, and the United Internet locations in Düsseldorf and Hamburg as well.
+The figures for the 1&1 AG companies also include electricity consumption by the 1&1 AG data centers (this data has not been disclosed separately to date).
 Not all figures were available by the editorial deadline for this report.
-The figures for the 2020 reporting period include consumption at 1&1 Versatel’s offices for the first time.
-In previous years, this information was reported together with electricity consumption for the fiber-optic network (see page 84), since it was not possible to capture the data separately.

-(2) The information for natural gas relates to the Montabaur site, including the logistics center and (as from 2020) Vienna, plus (for 2018) the 1&1 Drillisch locations in Maintal, Krefeld, and Münster; as from 2019, it relates to Maintal only.
-Heating oil relates to one location in Karlsruhe.
+(2) The figures relate to the Montabaur location including the logistics center plus the 1&1 AG location in Maintal (natural gas) and one location in Karlsruhe that uses heating oil.
 Not all figures were available by the editorial deadline for this report.

-(3) Calculated using the utilities’ data on CO2 emissions per kilowatt hour, the conversion factors provided by DEFRA (the UK’s Department for Environment, Food and Rural Affairs) for 2018, 2019, and 2020 and the data provided by the Umweltbundesamt (the Federal Environmental Agency) published in 2019 for CO2 emissions per kilowatt hour in the German electricity mix (2018, 2019: 474 grams; 2020: 401 grams).
+(3) Calculated using the utilities’ data on CO2 emissions per kilowatt hour, the conversion factors provided by DEFRA (the UK’s Department for Environment, Food and Rural Affairs) for 2019, 2020 and 2021 and the data provided by the Umweltbundesamt (the Federal Environmental Agency) for CO2 emissions per kilowatt hour in the German electricity mix (2019: 474 grams; 2020: 401 grams; 2021: 366).
 Green electricity, which does not result in any CO2 emissions, was used in some cases.